Perennial Posies

 + posts and articles

-Chris is a creative force with a passion for web design, development and writing.
-As Web Creative Director at VistaMedia (formerly VistaGraphics, Inc. and VistaDigital Agency), she leads a team of digital experts in crafting stunning, user-friendly websites.
-When not immersed in her web development responsibilities, she enjoys writing web exclusive articles for various in-house lifestyle and hospitality publications and exploring the Virginia outdoors with family and friends.
+Chris is the Web Creative Director at VistaMedia, where she leads a digital team in crafting high-end, user-friendly websites.
+A versatile creative, she balances her technical leadership with writing web-exclusive lifestyle and hospitality content and exploring the Virginia outdoors with family and friends.

 Share This Article: